-Donor Testing Status Label Tests negative Tested negative within the last 30 days Label as required under §606.121 "DONOR TESTED WITHIN THE LAST 30 DAYS"
+Donor Testing Status Label Tests negative Label as required under §606.121 Tested negative within "DONOR TESTED WITHIN THE the last 30 days LAST 30 DAYS"

-(2) Medical device. (i) You are not required to test donations of human blood or blood components intended solely as a component of, or used to prepare, a medical device for evidence of infection due to the relevant transfusion-transmitted infections listed in $\S$ 630.3(h)(iv) of this chapter unless the final device contains viable leukocytes.
+(2) Medical device. (i) You are not required to test donations of human blood or blood components intended solely as a component of, or used to prepare, a medical device for evidence of infection due to the relevant transfusion-transmitted infections listed in \S 630.3(h)(iv) of this chapter unless the final device contains viable leukocytes.